Uncover Sweden’s UNESCO World Heritage Sites

 The best thing about the High Coast?
 It has breathtaking views, affordable accommodations and plenty of restaurants but no crowds.
 Find out more at the High Coast destination page.

 The town of Luleå in northern Sweden began as a small church and trading place before growing into a city, which was moved in the 17th century.
 However, the old church town of Gammelstad remained intact and today it is the country’s largest and best-preserved church town, with more than 400 cottages, a medieval church and other historically valuable buildings.
 The typical red cottages were used by farmers from the surrounding areas as overnight accommodations when they attended church, parish meetings, markets and other activities.
 Take a guided tour or rent an audio guide to truly immerse yourself in 17th century Swedish life.

-Laponia, in the Swedish Lapland, has been recognised as a World Heritage Site for both its culture and its nature.
-It is located in the Arctic Circle region of northern Sweden and is home to the Sami people, who herd their reindeer towards the mountains every summer.
+Laponia, also situated in Swedish Lapland, has been recognised as a World Heritage Site for both its culture and its nature.
+It's located in the Arctic Circle region of northern Sweden and is home to the Sami people, who herd their reindeer towards the mountains every summer.
 Laponia is the largest area of the world with an ancestral way of life based on the seasonal movement of livestock.
 It is also one of the last places in the world where such an ancestral way of life continues.